nadaissa/IssaNada_7_25062022/README.md

 4- Run `node server` or `nodemon server`

-**Note: the server port depends on the sequelize db configurantion file, the alternative back-end port is '3001'
+**Note: the server port depends on the sequelize db configurantion file, the alternative back-end server port is '3001'